-Strategy - the first stage of strategic management - is where the high-impact decisions are made about how to bring the purpose to life.
-Strategy is meant to advance the organization's purpose.
-This is why the gurus of strategy like Michael Porter often talk about competitive strategy.
-After all, why would any organization undertake a strategy if it didn't advance its interests by serving its clients better, garnering greater resources to serve those clients better, or to serve even more clients?
+Strategy is where the high-impact decisions are made about how to bring the purpose to life.
+Strategy advances the organization's purpose.
+This is why gurus like Michael Porter often talk about competitive strategy.90 After all, why would any organization undertake a strategy if it didn't advance its interests by serving its clients better, garnering greater resources to serve those clients better, or to serve even more clients?
+In other words, by being competitive.

-Competitive strategy in the for-profit sector is defined as "an integrated and coordinated set of commitments and actions designed to exploit core competencies and gain a competitive advantage."
+Strategy in the for-profit sector is "an integrated and coordinated set of commitments and actions designed to exploit core competencies and gain a competitive advantage."
 Strategies are not the competitive advantage; they're what establish it.

-The nonprofit sector takes a softer viewpoint of competitive strategy, which David La Piana and Michaela Hayes define as "pattern of thoughtful action through which an organization's leaders seek an increased share of limited resources, with the goal of advancing their mission."
-A simpler definition is that strategy brings purpose to life.
+Michael Porter's definition is, "Strategy is the big picture of how an organization is going to win."
+Nonprofit experts David La Piana and Michaela Hayes define strategy as a "pattern of thoughtful action through which an organization's leaders seek an increased share of limited resources, with the goal of advancing their mission."
+James Phills says, "mission, no matter how clear, compelling, or poetic, won't ensure economic vitality.
+That is the job of strategy."
+Add this all up for a simple definition that strategy brings purpose to life.